matt-richardson/matt-richardson.github.io/_posts/2016-04-12-continuous-integration-with-octopus-deploy-step-templates.markdown

 ## Script Modules

 So far, we have just been talking about Step Templates.
 Script Modules are another extensibility point in Octopus, that allow us to write common library functions.
 The same principles and automation applies to these.
-We went for a `*.StepTemplate.ps1` and
+We went for a `*.ScriptModule.ps1` and
-`*.StepTemplate.Tests.ps1` approach for these files.
+`*.ScriptModule.Tests.ps1` convention for these files.

 ## Speaking Octopus